enweg/BayesFluxR/README.md

 bnn <- BNN(x.train, y.train, like, prior, init)
 ```

-One thing not discussed above is that BFluxR also allows to draw from
+One thing not discussed above is that BayesFluxR also allows to draw from
 the prior_predictive distribution.
 This often shows that the priors
 currently used in standard work are often not the best and much work
 could be done here.